16 april

 With Student Sync, the aim was to take the pressure off of students, to ensure solid group organization with a special focus on accountability, confidence, participation and group thinking.

 Participation most of all.
-Ultimately, lurking cannot be avoided entirely but participation means that even if someone is not that communicative or social, they can still be recognized as a part of the group by others.
+Ultimately, "lurking" cannot be avoided entirely but participation means that even if someone is not that communicative or social, they can still be recognized as a part of the group by others.

-If the group can see in real-time, someone in their team who has not been talking, actively contributing to the group's progress, then that person exists to them.
-There is no " where were they" or negative feelings about that person.
+If the group can see, in real-time, someone in their team who has not been talking, actively contributing to the group's progress, then that person exists to them.
+There is no "Where were they" or negative feelings about that person.
 Increasing the awareness of one another and their contributions is the key to a positive group work experience.

 University group assignments are notoriously difficult to navigate, both in how groups organise themselves and how social dynamics effect the feelings of those involved.
-How do we mitigate these feelings, avoid the unequal division of work and poor engagement with tasks?
+How do we mitigate these feelings, avoid the unequal division of work and improve poor engagement with tasks?

 As has been discovered in a number of studies, The main issue with group work at universities